Home » Symptoms » Dog Symptoms A-Z » Inflammation (Redness, Swelling) of the External Auditory Canal

 Basics and possible causes

-The external auditory canal of a dog is L-shaped and consists of a vertical and a horizontal part.
-This anatomical structure makes it susceptible to the accumulation of moisture, dirt, and foreign bodies, which can cause inflammation.
+A dog’s external ear canal is L-shaped and consists of a vertical and a horizontal part.
+This anatomical structure makes it prone to the build-up of moisture, dirt, and foreign bodies, which can cause inflammation.
 Inflammation occurs when the body’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. responds to stimuli or damage, leading to increased blood flow and an accumulation of immune cellsImmune cells are specialized cells of the immune system that help to identify and fight pathogens and foreign substances.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. responds to stimuli or damage, leading to increased blood flow and a build-up of immune cellsImmune cells are specialized cells of the immune system that help to identify and fight pathogens and foreign substances.
 These include leukocytes such as lymphocytes (T cells and B cells), macrophages, and dendritic cells. in the affected area.

-Other causes can be foreign bodies such as awns or small branches that get into the ear canal and cause irritation there.
-Injuries to the ear canal or an excessive accumulation of earwax can also cause inflammations.
-Certain breeds, especially those with long, drooping ears, are particularly susceptible due to the reduced air circulation and moisture accumulation in the ear canal.
+Other causes may include foreign bodies such as grass awns or small twigs that get into the ear canal and cause irritation.
+Injuries to the ear canal or an excessive build-up of earwax can also triggerA trigger is a stimulus that elicits a specific reaction or state.
+In veterinary medicine, this can refer to emotional responses, such as fear or aggression, or medical conditions, such as seizures in dogs and cats. inflammatory conditions.
+Certain breeds, especially those with long, floppy ears, are particularly susceptible due to reduced air circulation and moisture build-up in the ear canal.

 Typical accompanying symptoms